 4.)
 Add water above the soil (water depth will depend on the size of the lotus specimen that you purchase)

 This Exquisite of Bowl lotus is only 12 inches tall, the container we buried in the garden and added water almost every other day.
-We kept 2" of water above the soil in the pot.
+We kept 2 inches of water above the soil in the pot.
 It is in full sun, the pot is 16 inches across and 7 inches deep. you would need a much larger container for a larger lotus as lotus use a lot of water.
 This size pot is great for the little lotus outside of a pond.
-You can see she is blooming well!
+You can see she is full of buds and ready to bloom!

 The lotus you purchase from PondLotus.com are true to name and certified by the registrar Dr. Diake Tian

-Be assured that the sacred lotus that you order from pondlotus.com will arrive with 2-4 growth tips
+Be assured that the sacred lotus that you order from pondlotus.com will arrive with at least two growth tips

 Pond lotus tubers can be stored in the crisper of your refrigerator until proper planting time in your area